Accessing LocalStack via the endpoint URL

 docker run --rm it --network my-network <image name>

-# then your code can access localstack at its container name (by default: localstack_main)
+# then your code can access localstack at its container name (by default: localstack-main)

 # create the network